Homotopical inverse diagrams in categories with attributes: Summary and outlook

 \item The \emph{spreads} model of Martin-Löf \cite{martin-lof:spreads-seminars} can likewise be seen as the diagram CwA $\C_\T^{\N^\op}$, where $\N$ is the posetal inverse category $(\N,\leq)$.

-\item A closely analogous general inverse diagrams construction is given by Shulman in \cite{shulman:inverse-diagrams}.
-Key differences between that work and ours include: \begin{enumerate} \item Shulman works with \emph{type-theoretic fibration categories} rather than CwA’s --- a categorically somewhat cleaner setting than ours, and expected to be equivalent in some $\infty$-categorical sense, but corresponding less directly to traditional type theory; \item Shulman does not study the homotopical case; \item Shulman considers not just diagrams valued in a single CwA, but more general \emph{oplax diagrams} valued in a suitable diagram of CwA’s (cf.~Remark~\ref{rmk:generalisations}(\ref{item:oplax-diagrams}) below); \item besides the logical structure considered in the present work, Shulman additionally considers univalent universes (cf.~Remark~\ref{rmk:generalisations}(\ref{item:univalent-universes})). \end{enumerate} \item Kraus \cite[Ch.~8]{kraus:thesis} makes fruitful use of inverse diagrams, primarily as an auxiliary tool for studying a given base CwA (or type-theoretic fibration category) rather than as a model in their own right. \optionaltodo{Actually, we should read that chapter more carefully—its constructions overlap a bit with ours!} This direction is further developed by Kraus and Sattler in \cite{kraus-sattler:space-valued-diagrams}, with a focus on types of diagrams \emph{internal} to the type theory under consideration.
+\item A closely analogous general inverse diagrams construction is given by Shulman in \jpaacite{shulman:inverse-diagrams}.
+Key differences between that work and ours include: \begin{enumerate} \item Shulman works with \emph{type-theoretic fibration categories} rather than CwA’s --- a categorically somewhat cleaner setting than ours, and expected to be equivalent in some $\infty$-categorical sense, but corresponding less directly to traditional type theory; \item Shulman does not study the homotopical case; \item Shulman considers not just diagrams valued in a single CwA, but more general \emph{oplax diagrams} valued in a suitable diagram of CwA’s (cf.~Remark~\ref{rmk:generalisations}(\ref{item:oplax-diagrams}) below); \item besides the logical structure considered in the present work, Shulman additionally considers univalent universes (cf.~Remark~\ref{rmk:generalisations}(\ref{item:univalent-universes})). \end{enumerate} \item Kraus \cite[Ch.~8]{kraus:thesis} makes fruitful use of inverse diagrams, primarily as an auxiliary tool for studying a given base CwA (or type-theoretic fibration category) rather than as a model in their own right. \optionaltodo{Actually, we should read that chapter more carefully—its constructions overlap a bit with ours!} This direction is further developed by Kraus and Sattler in \jpaacite{kraus-sattler:space-valued-diagrams}, with a focus on types of diagrams \emph{internal} to the type theory under consideration.

-\item Inverse categories (or closely related structures) have also been used to specify dependently sorted signatures, in for instance Makkai’s FOLDS \cite{makkai:folds}, developed in the framework of CwA’s in \cite{palmgren:cwfs-folds-and-lett}, and from another type-theoretic angle in \cite{tsementzis-weaver:inverse-categories-as-signatures}.
+\item Inverse categories (or closely related structures) have also been used to specify dependently sorted signatures, in for instance Makkai’s FOLDS \cite{makkai:folds}, developed in the framework of CwA’s by Palmgren \jpaacite{palmgren:cwfs-and-folds}, and from another type-theoretic angle by Tsementzis \jpaacite{tsementzis:first-order-logic-with-isomorphism}.

 \item Inverse diagram models valued in $\Set$ are special cases of \emph{presheaf} models, which (over arbitrary index categories) are the subject of a very extensive literature. \end{enumerate} \end{remark}